powellgenomicslab/ancestry_prediction_scRNAseq/docs/source/RunManually/ManualCommands.rst

 +----------------------+------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Define some variables to execute CrossMap to lift the data from hg38 to hg19.
-The ``$TARGETS`` is the the bed file containing the common SNP locations in the ``ancestry_prediction_scRNAseq.sif`` image.
+Define some variables to execute the freebayes SNP calling The ``$TARGETS`` is the the bed file containing the common SNP locations in the ``ancestry_prediction_scRNAseq.sif`` image.
 For example for chromosome 1: